-- 1. Continue engaging with the ICANN Board and the GNSO to rapidly resume development of policy provisions pertaining to the appropriate handling of Urgent Requests for disclosure of registration data in circumstances that pose an imminent threat to life, serious bodily injury, critical infrastructure, or child exploitation.
-Following GAC Advice in the San Juan Communiqué (11 March 2024) and Follow-up in the Kigali Communique (17 June 2024), the ICANN Board determined (5 May 2024) and continued (7 September 2024) to defer action on this advice, while trilateral meetings between the GAC, ICANN Board and GNSO Council discussed a path forward2.
-The GAC's proposal to the ICANN Board (15 October 2024) that two tracks of work be conducted in parallel to both explore possible mechanisms to authenticate emergency law enforcement requestors, and determine an appropriate response time for authenticated Urgent Requests has been agreed upon by the ICANN Board and the GNSO Council per a GNSO letter to the GAC Chair (15 January 2025) and the ensuing trilateral call (12 February 2025).
-A cross community Practitioner's Group has been convened by the PSWG Co-Chairs to work on possible authentication mechanisms and is expected to meet every two weeks for the foreseeable future.
-In parallel, policy work to determine an appropriate timeline for response to Urgent Requests is expected to resume shortly in a reconvened EPDP Phase 1 Implementation Review Team (IRT). - 2.
-Consider ongoing discussions of the future of-the Registration Data Request Service (RDRS) by the ICANN Board and the GNSO Standing Committee, and specifically how future evolutions of the RDRS, which the Board indicated recently it wants to see remain in operation beyond the duration of its 2-year pilot program, could address (by leveraging SSAD policy recommendations where possible and possibly new policy developments) the main challenges and opportunities identified by the GAC to date, including: - a.
-Minimal awareness of the service by its intended users despite significant promotional efforts by ICANN org and the requestor community, which prevents the program from achieving its goal of measuring demand for the service, which remains high for traditional WHOIS services; - b.
-Limited participation of registrars (representing 60% of gTLD domains currently) could become mandatory as envisioned by the ICANN Board
+- 1. Assess progress and prospects towards establishing an appropriate timeline for handling of Urgent Requests for disclosure of registration data in circumstances that pose an imminent threat to life, serious bodily injury, critical infrastructure, or child exploitation.
+Following GAC Advice in the San Juan Communiqué (11 March 2024) and Follow-up in the Kigali Communiqué1 (17 June 2024), the GAC proposal to the ICANN Board (15 October 2024) and encouragement for relevant groups to be convened in the Seattle Communiqué (17 March 2025), work is currently proceeding in two tracks conducted in parallel to: - Explore possible mechanisms to authenticate emergency law enforcement requestors in a cross community Practitioner's Group convened by the PSWG Co-Chairs - b.
+Determine an appropriate response time for authenticated Urgent Requests in a reconvened Registration Data Policy Implementation Review Team - 2.
+Consider continued discussions of the future of the Registration Data Request Service (RDRS) by the GNSO Standing Committee following the ICANN Board's support for it to remain in operation beyond the duration of its 2-year pilot program, and for improving it, by leveraging EPDP Phase 2 SSAD policy recommendations where possible, and potentially new policy development if necessary, to address the main challenges and opportunities identified by the GAC to date, and to apply lessons learned from the pilot program.
+The main objectives are to ensure: - a.
+Increased awareness of the service by its intended users by directly linking to it from legacy WHOIS data systems (that is by referencing RDRS in the RDS/WHOIS output of Registries and Registrars with which many Internet stakeholders are familiar, contrary to the new ICANN Lookup tool consistent with previous GAC suggestions in the ICANN79 San Juan Communiqué and in the ICANN80 Kigali Communiqué2